 After offering all this time to help, I was finally asked to cook a meal for our exchange student's soccer team.
 I immediately said yes, then panicked about it immediately afterwards.
 While I was racking my brain, I could not think of an instance where I cooked for more than 10 people...and these were big strapping boys....over 20 of them.
 Am I nuts?
 What was I going to make that would be easy, filling, smell good and would be easy to transport?
 Be sure to hang onto these two recipes.
 I ended up making the first one - to rave reviews.
 The second recipe would've worked out as well I think.
 I always make the second one when making a meal for someone homebound and unable to cook.
 It also works fantastic for a leftover.

 I knew I wasn't going to be home all day, so that threw out the chicken and rice recipe.
 That one you have to start almost three hours ahead of time.
 It's mostly baking time, but still, if you're not home, it's obviously not going to work.
 Where's my crockpot?
 Where's my other crockpot?
 I ended up doubling the Southern Pulled Pork Recipe into two crockpots.
 I knew that other crockpot would come in handy someday.
-The beauty of this recipe is that it only require a little advance planning and almost no prep time.
+The beauty of this recipe is that it only requires a little advance planning and almost no prep time.
 You throw the ingredients in there in the morning, the house fills up with the smell of good cooking, and it's just a matter of bringing however many dozen buns and serving utensils with you when you grab the crockpots and go.
 This is the ultimate home cooked food that smells heavenly and stays HOT for the trip to wherever you have to go.

 Crockpot Southern Pulled Pork On Buns